Mustafa-Badr1998/Personal-Blog/README.md

 # Personal-Blog
-A personal Blog in which you can Post your blogs , Administer ,update , and receive comments upon it which also you can administer. using Django Backend to render and handle.
+A personal Blog in which you can Publish your posts , Administer ,update , and receive comments upon it which also you can administer. using Django Backend to render and handle.